 TRL writes a number of motor pro rata treaties.
-Results from this class of business have been tempered by the competitive rating environment which was further worsened by strengthening of prior year reserves and the anticipated change in the Ogden discount rate.
-Rates, however, started increasing through 2016.
+Results from this class of business have been tempered by the competitive rating environment which was further worsened by strengthening of prior year reserves due in part, to the change in the Ogden discount rate.
+Original rates, however continued to increase through 2017.